 4. Stitch the open end closed.

-6. To add grill marks, you can use stitches of brown embroidery floss or stitch on little lines of brown felt, but I like using a brown alcohol based marker.
+6. To add grill marks, you can use stitches of brown embroidery floss or stitch on little lines of brown felt, but I like using a brown alcohol-based marker.
 A brown sharpie should work, however I used an art marker in a medium-brown shade.
+You can learn more about how I use alcohol based markers as a technique to add realism to my felt food in my felt food making techniques article.

 If you aren’t sure if your marker is alcohol based, try drawing on a piece of plain paper and then sprinkling water on your mark.
 If the ink runs, your ink is water-based and won’t work for a project that could possibly be exposed to water.